 - 4 cups bone broth

-- Pour broth in to large stock pot and add ground beef.
+- Pour the broth in to large stock pot.

-- Add diced onions, tomato sauce and spices and reduce to medium low heat.
+- Add all the remaining ingredients and reduce to medium low heat.

 - Simmer for at least two hours until chili has thickened.
 Add water if needed during this time.